tsstace/TriviaGame/README.md

 # TriviaGame

+This project allows the user to play a themed trivia game.
+There are four answer choices for each question and a thirty second timer.
+After the tenth question, display a result/summary page.

+Ground rules:
          * 2 actors:  computer and user
          * 4 options for user choice: buttons with answers (A-B-C-D)
          * Counter allows 30 seconds for answer selection; if counter reaches zero, display timeout message